Calls for dumped vaccine data after clinics told not to book booster jags

 "As with any vaccine programme, appropriate protocols, training and supervision are in place within Health Boards to minimise wastage in the Covid programme.

-"Our planning assumption is 5% wastage, to account for worst case scenarios, in line with global best practice.
+"Our planning assumption is 5% wastage, to account for worst-case scenarios, in line with global best practice.

 "Our wastage estimate so far is 1.82%, so well below that.